granthor/verrpg.com/src/traits/personality.md

 Most people feel your presence through the Bond.
 All targets within Medium range with at least CNT -1 will be made known of your presence and approximate location.

-**Exploitative**, Tales: 5

-You are skilled in utilizing even the slightest advantage to destroy your opponents.
-Beware that most people don't enjoy watching you kick someone while they're down.

-When attacking a target you gain either Shred, Chaos, or Rebound equal to your Circumstance/2.
-You may not wound a target unless you have a Circumstantial bonus.

 **Tale-Spinner**, Tales: 6